-Prior to any contemplation of the Business Combination, Opendoor's board of directors, based on the recommendations of Compensia, determined to grant certain RSUs, described below as Pre-Listing RSUs and Post-Listing RSUs, to Mr. Wu to achieve the following objectives: (i) recognizing the unique market opportunity and extensive time horizon that Opendoor would need to achieve its ultimate vision, (ii) supporting enduring CEO engagement and commitment, (iii) motivating Mr. Wu to create significant long-term shareholder value, and (iv) being fair and aligned with market, recognizing that there is a broad set of company peers.

-In September 2020, in anticipation of the Business Combination, Opendoor's board of directors reapproved these RSU grants to Mr. Wu based on the recommendations of Compensia.
-In connection with negotiations regarding the Business Combination, it was agreed that the dilutive effect of the Post-Listing RSUs should be borne by Opendoor's stockholders before the closing of the Business Combination.
-To achieve this goal, the Post-Listing RSUs were granted prior to the closing of the Business Combination on December 17, 2020.
+Opendoor's board of directors, based on the recommendations of Compensia, determined to grant the Pre-Listing RSUs in January 2020, prior to the contemplation of the Business Combination, to achieve the following objectives: (i) recognizing the unique market opportunity and extensive time horizon that the Company would need to achieve its ultimate vision, (ii) supporting enduring CEO engagement and commitment, (iii) motivating Mr. Wu to create significant long-term shareholder value, and (iv) being fair and aligned with market, recognizing that there is a broad set of company peers.
+In connection with negotiations regarding the Business Combination, it was agreed that the dilutive effect of the Post-Listing RSUs should be borne by Opendoor's stockholders before the Closing.
+To achieve this goal, the Post-Listing RSUs were granted prior to the Closing on December 17, 2020.
 Providing that the Post-Listing RSU would vest only if certain price targets are met provides a retention element and strong alignment with Company stockholders.
+In September 2020, Opendoor's board of directors subsequently reapproved the Post-Listing RSU grant to Mr. Wu based on the recommendations of Compensia.